h2oai/h2o-2/packaging/README.txt

                              for your version of Hadoop (please contact 0xdata if your version is not here yet).

+    ec2/                     Directory containing scripts for Amazon EC2. ec2/README.txt           Read this for instructions on how to run H2O on EC2.

 To try out H2O from the command line, type:
     $ java -Xmx2g -jar h2o.jar